ghostisland/managedatatypes/README.md

 url = mongodb+srv://.....

-Add the port in this case 3003, and also the link to your MongoDB collections after the "....."
+Add the port, in this case 3003, and also the link to your MongoDB collections after the "....."
 We don't need to create a table in this case as Node.js and MongoD will do this for us.

 Open a terminal and install the following: